Distinctive Homes & Luxury Inventory · Garnet Valley School District · Delaware County, PA

 A few specifics on this page reflect medians, secondary sources, or aggregated public records.
 Confirm before relying:

-• HOA structure for Tier 1 subdivisions — Dues schedules, reserve fund status, and management company details for Garnet Pointe, Garnet Valley Woods, Pondview, Brookside, Concord Chase, and Greystone were not independently verified for this page.
-Buyers should request the complete HOA disclosure package — including any pending special assessments — before making cost-of-ownership assumptions.
+• HOA structure for Tier 1 and Tier 1.5 subdivisions — Dues schedules, reserve fund status, governance structure, and management company affiliations were not independently verified for Garnet Pointe, Garnet Valley Woods, Pondview, Brookside, Concord Chase, Greystone, or any Tier 1.5 community listed on this page.
+Buyers should request the complete HOA disclosure package — including any pending special assessments — before building monthly cost assumptions into an offer.

 Where to From Here?